Skip to Content

 Where to Find Sustainable Residential Buildings in NYC

-Below are just five private and public residential properties informed by the principles of sustainable design.
+Below, see a selection of five private and public residential properties informed by the principles of sustainable design.
 Notably, the projects range from LEED certified and Passive House developments to developments that have prioritized sustainable design principles but chosen not to seek either certification.
+We also look at listings in sustainably designed buildings throughout New York City.

 Roosevelt Island: Cornell Tech opened its campus on Roosevelt Island in 2017 and is home to the world’s first high-rise residential building that meets Passive House standards.
 The 270-foot tall building, designed by Handel Architects, features a façade that goes well beyond aesthetics.
 Serving at the “gills” of the building, the façade is also designed to house the building’s highly energy-efficient cooling and heating equipment.